ictnlp/awesome-transformer/README.md

     You can find `<model_file>`in step 1's downloaded archive.

-    As you can see, [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf/tree/master/scripts/wmt) also has a replicable instruction, actually we prefer <a href="#t2t">tensor2tensor</a> as a baseline to reproduce paper's result if we have to use TensorFlow because it is original.
+    As you can see, [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf/tree/master/scripts/wmt) also has a replicable instruction, actually we prefer <a href="#t2t">tensor2tensor</a> as a baseline to reproduce paper's result if we have to use TensorFlow since it is original.

 ##### Resources